TownLake/blog-samrhea/public/content/about/home.md

 Hi there.
 My name is Sam.
 I am a Texan living in Lisbon.
 I work at Cloudflare.

 I’m probably busy right now building an application for a hobby project that doesn’t need one.
 Or [walking a dog](https://blog.samrhea.com/posts/2022/a-serra-and-new-friends) we named after the second-worst highway in Austin.

+## Work

+I work on new ideas at Cloudflare.
+We aim to ship the future that we think our customers will need months and years from now.
+I spent the previous six years launching, building, and leading the Cloudflare Zero Trust product line as the VP of Product.